zqyl-xiaoma/xiaoma-cli/CONTRIBUTING.md

    - Describing the problem it solves
    - Explaining your solution
    - Listing alternatives considered
-4. **Be specific** about why this feature would benefit the BMad community
+4. **Be specific** about why this feature would benefit the XiaoMa community

 ### Pull Request Process